cocomice/EDSS_dep_framework/README.md

     docker pull cocomcie/test_2dmodel && \
     docker pull cocomcie/air_gr
     ```
-4. Start the program by typing `docker-compose up -d`.
+4. Start the program by typing `docker-compose up -d`;
 5. Now the system should be running on background.
 One can open the browser and type `localhost:80` as the address to visit the login page;
 6. Use __admin__ for the username and __edss123__ for the password to access the Shiny app examples;
 7. To shutdown the system simply typing `docker-compose down`;